Why is a whole food plant-based diet is an optimal diet for health and longevity?

 Studies have shown that plant-eaters have around 32% reduced risk of developing and dying from ischemic heart disease, such as heart attacks and strokes, than omnivores (5,6, 19).

-Nearly 50% of all death from cardiovascular diseases could be prevented by better food choices, such as increased intake of nuts and seeds, fruit and vegetables and decreased intake of sodium, processed meat and sugary drinks (18).
+Nearly 50% of all death from cardiovascular diseases could be prevented by better food choices, such as increased intake of fruit, vegetables, legumes and whole grains as well decreased intake of sodium, processed meat and sugary drinks (18).
 A whole food plant-based diet is filled with nutrients that have proven to reduce the risk of high blood pressure, high cholesterol, chronic inflammation and high blood glucose levels; all these factors are contributing to the risk of developing atherosclerosis and heart disease.
 A whole-food plant based diet is also minimal in saturated fat, cholesterol, and animal protein, which are all associated with increased risk of heart disease (12).
 Furthermore, a low fat whole food plant-based diet is the only diet that has been proven to reverse heart disease (3, 23).
 And among people who already have severe cardiac events, a low fat whole food plant-based diet, has shown to be protective against further cardiac events (4, 24).

 For a Healthy Gut Flora.